What is ‘Optimize iPhone Storage’ and What Are Alternative Ways to Maximize iPhone Photo Storage?

 What Does ‘Optimize iPhone Storage’ Do?

 The ‘Optimize iPhone Storage’ feature is a smart solution designed to manage photo storage on your iPhone working in tandem with the iCloud Photo Library.
 This functionality maintain more free space by automatically adjusting the quality and resolution of the stored photos.
-You can enable this feature if you go to Settings tap on Photos and select Optimize iPhone Storage
+You can enable this feature if you go to Settings tap on Photos and select Optimize iPhone Storage.

-Optimize iPhone Storage
+Optimize iPhone Storage feature

 Alternative Ways to Maximize iPhone Photo Storage